The Four Parenting Styles: Which Are You?

 Indulgent parenting is correlated with egocentrism, poor self-control, difficulty following rules, and poor social skills in children.

 Uninvolved parents create and enforce few, if any, boundaries for their children.
 Typically, they are uninterested in their children’s lives and can be indifferent to their needs.
 This parenting style can stem from mental issues like depression.
 It can also occur when the parent does not know how to effectively parent a child or does not care to.

 Uninvolved parenting is correlated with mental health issues, poor impulse control, poor emotional regulation, and issues with substance abuse and delinquency in children.

 Work with an Experienced St. Charles Family Lawyer

-Contact Shaw Family Law, P.C. today to set up your initial consultation with an experienced Kane County family lawyer.
+Contact Shaw Sanders, P.C. today to set up your initial consultation with an experienced Kane County family lawyer.
 During your consultation, we can discuss the issues at hand in your case and help you develop realistic expectations for your eventual parenting agreement.
 Our team is here to provide you with useful legal advice and effective representation.
 Call us today at 630-584-5550.